-It is necessary...teaching what...not (ULT)
+It is necessary...teaching what...not (ULT) You and the leaders whom you appoint should...are teaching things that... not (UST)

 These are things that are not proper to teach regarding Christ and the law because they are not true.